Using Liquibase MongoDB Pro with MongoDB Community and Enterprise Server

 Liquibase command 'status' was executed successfully.

-5. Then make changes to your database with the update command:
+5. Then execute these changes to your database with the update command:

 6. liquibase update --changelog-file=<changelog.xml>